 How do we collect personal information?

 We will collect most personal information directly from you.
 For example, we will collect your personal information when you apply for membership of the Fund or for a product or service, complete our forms, make email enquiries, or talk to us on the phone.
-We may also collect information from you electronically, including when you visit our website including Member Online, Employer Online and by using calculators provided on our website (see “Collection of personal information via our website or electronically” below).
+We may also collect information from you electronically, including when you use our mobile app or visit our website, including Member Online, Employer Online and by using calculators provided on our website (see “Collection of personal information via our website or electronically” below).

 - Publicly available sources of information such as public registers;